Sean Strickland: Personal life

+Growing up, Strickland was exposed to neo-Nazi and white supremacist views by his grandfather; he later said that finding MMA helped him cope with these issues.
+In his adulthood, Strickland has been criticised for frequently employing slurs in his language.

+Strickland is agnostic.
+According to SPORTbible, "[h]e has consistently sparked debates with remarks related to religion, race, gender, and sexual orientation, and is regarded as one of the most problematic figures in UFC history."

 In December 2018, Strickland was hit by a car while he was riding a motorcycle in Los Angeles, rendering him unconscious.
 He suffered numerous injuries and needed a knee operation after the accident.

+In October 2025, Strickland got married.

 Strickland was an avid supporter of Donald Trump; however, in February 2025, Strickland questioned some of Trump's pro-Israel views and began wondering if it was a "mistake" re-electing him.
 On June 19, 2025, Strickland made a statement on Twitter, claiming that the alleged reason "Iran says death to [the United States]" is because of "how many countries we have bombed and invaded in the last 50 years?!" including past operations in Vietnam, Iraq, Afghanistan, and Syria.